syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 {% tabs %}

 {% highlight C# tabtitle="C# [Cross-platform]" %}
-//Load the PowerPoint presentation into stream using (FileStream fileStreamInput = new FileStream("Template.pptx", FileMode.Open, FileAccess.Read)) {
+//Load the PowerPoint presentation into stream. using (FileStream fileStreamInput = new FileStream("Template.pptx", FileMode.Open, FileAccess.Read)) {
-    //Open the existing PowerPoint presentation with loaded stream using (IPresentation pptxDoc = Presentation.Open(fileStreamInput))
+    //Open the existing PowerPoint presentation with loaded stream. using (IPresentation pptxDoc = Presentation.Open(fileStreamInput))
     {
         //Use a sets of default FallbackFont collection to IPresentation. pptxDoc.FontSettings.FallbackFonts.InitializeDefault();
-        //Create the MemoryStream to save the converted PDF using (MemoryStream pdfStream = new MemoryStream())
+        //Create the MemoryStream to save the converted PDF. using (MemoryStream pdfStream = new MemoryStream())
         {
-            //Convert the PowerPoint document to PDF document using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc))
+            //Convert the PowerPoint document to PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc))
             {
-                //Save the converted PDF document to MemoryStream pdfDocument.Save(pdfStream);
+                //Save the converted PDF document to MemoryStream. pdfDocument.Save(pdfStream);
                 pdfStream.Position = 0;
             }
-            //Create the output PDF file stream
+            //Create the output PDF file stream.
             using (FileStream fileStreamOutput = File.Create("Output.pdf"))
             {
-                //Copy the converted PDF stream into created output PDF stream pdfStream.CopyTo(fileStreamOutput);
+                //Copy the converted PDF stream into created output PDF stream. pdfStream.CopyTo(fileStreamOutput);
             }
         }